LLNL/merlin/docs/source/modules/installation/installation.rst

 A merlin installation is required for the subsequent modules of this tutorial.

 Once merlin is installed, it requires servers to operate.
-While you are able to host your own server we will be using the containerized solution that merlin provides.
-For the sake of this tutorial we will be using redis servers.
+While you are able to host your own servers, we will use merlin's containerized servers in this tutorial.
+However, if you prefer to host your own servers you can host a redis server that is accessible to your current machine.
 Your computer/organization may already have a redis server available you can use, please check with your local system administrator.